6 Questions to Ask Your Loved One About After-Life Planning

-Only 42% of adults have a will or living trust, according to a Caring.com survey.
-For adults with children under 18 – only 36%, the number is even lower.
+Only 32 percent of adults have a will or living trust, according to a 2020 Trust & Will study.
+For adults with children under 18 – only 36 percent.
 If your loved one does not have a will, help them meet with an attorney to create one.
-You can also create a will online using legalzoom or Rocket Lawyer.
-Keep your will secure at your lawyer’s office or by using a safety deposit box or fireproof safe.
+You can also create a will online using LegalZoom or Rocket Lawyer.
+Keep your will secure at your lawyer’s office or by using a safety deposit box or fireproof safe..

 3. Have you organized financial information?